An analysis of linear regression and neural networks approximation for the pricing of swing options: Swing contract

-where the set $\mathcal{A}_{k, Q}^{Q_{\min}, Q_{\max}}$ of admissible decision processes is defined by
+where the set of admissible decision processes is defined by:

-and the expectation is taken under the risk-neutral probability and $r_\ell$ are interest rates over the period $[t_0, t_{n-1}]$ that we will assume to be zero for the sake of simplicity.
-Problem \eqref{pricing_swing_formula} appears to be a constrained stochastic control problem.
-It can be shown (see \cite{Bardou2007WhenAS}) that for all $k=0,\ldots,n-1$ and for all $Q_k \in \mathcal{T}_k$, the swing contract price is given by the following backward equation, also known as the dynamic programming equation:
+and the expectation in \eqref{pricing_swing_formula} is taken under the risk-neutral probability. $(r_\ell)_{0 \le \ell \le n-1}$ are interest rates over the period $[t_0, t_{n-1}]$ that we will assume to be zero.
+Problem \eqref{pricing_swing_formula} appears to be a constrained stochastic optimal control problem.
+It can be shown (see \cite{Bardou2007WhenAS}) that for all $k \in \{0,\ldots,n-1\}$ and for all $Q_k \in \mathcal{T}_k$, the swing contract price is given by the following backward equation, also known as the dynamic programming equation: